chmouel/snazy/README.md

 ## Interactive filtering with fzf

-You can go even further with unix shell pipelines, and feed snazy to fzf for interactive filtering of the stream. for example to stream everything on a kubernetes cluster with kail, transforming the logs via snazy and finally using fzf to interactively select the patter to match:
+You can go even further with UNIX shell pipelines, and feed snazy to fzf for interactive filtering of the stream. for example to stream everything on a kubernetes cluster with kail, transforming the logs via snazy and finally using fzf to interactively select the patter to match:

 ```shell
 kail --since=1h | snazy | fzf +s --ansi